Xunnamius/hashnav/README.md

 	hashNav.unregisterObserver(name);

 ####Arguments
 1. name - (`string`) The name of the observer or group of observers to unregister.
-If the `all` keyword is passed in, *all* observers will be unregistered.

 ####Returns
 * (`boolean`) `true` if the observer was successfully unregistered, otherwise `false` (if the observer name doesn't exist or an internal issue was encountered).